SNEB: Laser guidance development

-The Systeme de Roquette A Corrections de Trajectoire (SYROCOT) is a program where a laser-guided seeker is incorporated into the design.
+The Système de Roquette À Correction de Trajectoire (SYROCOT) is a program where a laser-guided seeker is incorporated into the design.
 It is compatible with the existing SNEB system.
 It is comparable to the US Advanced Precision Kill Weapon System project.

 Rocket launchers, pods

 The French armament company of Matra produced three types of rocket launcher for use with the SNEB 68 mm rockets: